-Welcome to VMware Tutorials.
+Welcome to VMware Tutorial.
 The objective of these tutorials is to provide an in-depth understanding of VMware.
+In addition to the free VMware Tutorial, we will cover common interview questions, issues, and how-to’s of VMware.

 Virtualization is at the heart of VMware’s “one cloud, any application, any device” architecture.
 It’s the single most effective way to reduce IT expenses while boosting efficiency and agility – not just for large enterprises, but for small and midsize businesses too.